-- In addition to a major and/or specialization, a student may elect to complete a minor from the selection of Education minors only. - Most minors consist of 5 applicable non-Education courses (excluding those used in the major or specialization) and an appropriate Education methods course (usually from the EDUC 3700 Applied Principles of Curriculum and Instruction for Non-Majors Series). - Indigenous Education majors must complete a minor in a main teachable subject that is comprised of 7 non-Education courses and a designated methods course.
-The methods course must be completed prior to Professional Semester (PS) III in Indigenous Education. - To have a teaching minor endorsed on a transcript, the student must have a cumulative GPA of 2.50 or greater on all non-Education courses comprising the minor and a minimum B- in the appropriate Education methods course.

-• To add or remove a minor, submit the Request to Add/Remove a Minor, Concentration, Specialization, or Change a Disciplinary Stream (Undergraduate) form via The Bridge.
+- In addition to a major and/or specialization, a student may elect to complete a minor from the selection of Education minors only. - Most minors consist of 5 applicable non-Education courses (excluding those used in the major or specialization) and an appropriate Education methods course (usually from the EDUC 3700 Applied Principles of Curriculum and Instruction for Non-Majors (Series)). - Indigenous Education majors must complete a minor in a main teachable subject that is comprised of 7 non-Education courses and a designated methods course.
+Indigenous Education majors should plan their schedule carefully, as the appropriate methods course might only be offered once per year. - To have a teaching minor endorsed on a transcript, the student must have a cumulative GPA of 2.50 or greater on all non-Education courses comprising the minor and a minimum B- in the appropriate Education methods course. - To add or remove a minor, submit the Request to Add/Remove a Minor, Concentration, Specialization, or Change a Disciplinary Stream (Undergraduate) form via The Bridge.